DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/view_participant_data.md

 The API uses two different status fields to describe a participant’s journey in the participant endpoints:

 * `training_status`, set by providers through the API.
 It determines what actions providers can take, such as updating data or submitting declarations
 * `participant_status`, set by schools.
-It reflects the participant’s position in the school (for example, whether they’re joining, leaving, or withdrawn)
+It reflects the participant’s position in the school (for example, whether they’re joining or leaving)

 Together, these statuses give both providers and schools a shared view of a participant’s training progress.